12 Interesting Facts About Texas

 1. Professional Sports Teams

-If there’s one thing we know about Texans, love sports.
+If there’s one thing we know about Texans, it’s that they love sports.
 With 13 major league sports teams in the state and their beloved University of Texas Longhorns, Texans have no shortage of teams to root for.

-There are three NBA teams in Texas, the Dallas Mavericks, San Antonio Spurs, and Houston Rockets.
-This makes Texas the only state with California to have three or more NBA teams.
+There are three NBA teams in Texas: the Dallas Mavericks, San Antonio Spurs, and Houston Rockets.
+This makes Texas the only state, along with California, to have three or more NBA teams.
 Both the Rockets and the Spurs have won multiple NBA championships in their history.

-As for football, Texans have their Dallas Cowboys and Houston Texans.
+As for football, the Texans have their own team, the Houston Texans, and the Dallas Cowboys.
 Texas also has two MLB teams, the Houston Astros and the Texas Rangers.

-Texas also has a team in the NHL, the Dallas Stars.
+Texas also has an NHL team, the Dallas Stars.

 Other professional sports teams in Texas include: